 - Parade entries should be related to the MSU Homecoming Parade theme.

 - Registrations will be accepted based on the capacity of the parade staging area.
 There is no fee to participate for registered student organizations (RSOs), athletic teams, MSU campus departments, and non-profit community groups.

 - Floats can be pulled by horse, bike or motor vehicle.

 - Float Dimensions: no larger than 20 feet wide by 40 feet long (20'x40').
 Clearance under the Farm Lane bridge is 13'6".

 - Banner Dimensions: no larger than 20 feet long by 13 feet high (20'x13').

 - Signs should be placed on both sides of each unit to denote the name of the group and their assigned staging number.

-- Parade units must post their unit number on the front passenger side of their vehicle or float.
+- Parade units must post their unit number on both sides of their vehicle or float.

 - All parade units should maintain an equal distance during the parade route.
 Proper spacing of all units is important for the consistency of the parade.
 Parade marshals will monitor the distance and pace of the parade units.

 - Parade entries are not allowed to stop at the judging stand.

 - If you have equine or other animals as part of your unit, you must provide your own accompanying clean up personnel with shovels/rakes.
 Failure to comply will result in the group being ineligible to participate in future years.

 - To ensure safety, items (candy, toys, etc.) must not be thrown from floats/vehicles to parade spectators.
 Parade entries violating this rule will be asked to leave the parade.
 Items MAY be passed out curbside by walkers accompanying the parade entry.
 Items other than candy must be approved by the MSU Alumni Association prior to the parade.

 - No changes will be made to the staging order.
 If switching occurs the day of the parade, your group will not be allowed to participate in future years.

 - If groups fail to show the day of the parade, they will not be allowed to participate the following year.